jaredaritter/todo/README.md

   - clearForm having side effect on todos.
 Take a look.
 (COMPLETED.
 ACTUALLY CAUSED BY HOW BUILDTABLEBODY IS BUILT AND USED ONLY THE DEFAULT PROJECT)
 - Allow selecting which project to add todo to.
 (COMPLETED)
 - Add new selector option on creation of new project.
 (COMPLETED)
+- Project names with a space cannot be used with querySelector without modification.
+Will need to address for core functionality (COMPLETED)
+  - convert to kebab case for attributes?
+(COMPLETED)
+- Change project names to lowercase for use as attributes?
+(COMPLETED)

 ## Design Choices